 The average fare for a city taxi to the city center is around $20/€18.

-The easiest, quickest and most comfortable way to travel from St Petersburg airport to the city is to order a private airport transfer with a professional driver that will greet you at the airport and wait for you in case of a flight delay or anything else you need to do, for example exchange money.
+The easiest and quickest way to travel in comfort from St Petersburg airport to the city is to order a private airport transfer with a professional driver that will greet you at the airport and wait for you in case of a flight delay, or anything else you have to do, for example change or withdraw money.

-Below you can check all the arrivals and departures, on real time, from and to LED Pulkovo Airport in Saint Petersburg, Russia.
+Below you can check all the arrivals and departures at the St Petersburg Airport, on real time, from and to LED - Pulkovo Airport.

 Written by Davide C.